numba/numba/docs/source/developer/threading_implementation.rst

 iteration count is slightly less than a multiple of the chunk size (e.g., 14 iterations and a specified chunk size of 5), the actual chunk size will be larger than the specified chunk size.
-As in the given example, the number of chunks would be 2 and the actual chunk size would be 7 (i.e., 14 / 2).
+As in the given example, the number of chunks would be 2 and the actual chunk size would be 7 (i.e. 14 / 2).
 Lastly, since Numba divides an N-dimensional iteration space into N-dimensional (hyper)rectangular chunks, it may be the case there are not N integer factors whose product is equal to the chunk size.
 In this case, some chunks will have an area/volume larger than the chunk size